Dauren Kurugliev

+Sport career

 Kurugliev won junior titles including the Russian Junior National Championships in 2011 and the North Caucasian Federal District championships in 2011 and 2013.
-He competed in the World Cup 2015 in Los Angeles, California and won all three wrestling matches there; he defeated three-time NCAA All-American champion of the Penn State Nittany Lions Wrestling Ed Ruth from the United States (by fall), Usukhbaatar Purevee of Mongolia and Aleksander Gostiev of Azerbaijan.
+He competed in the World Cup 2015 in Los Angeles, California and won all three wrestling matches there; he defeated three-time NCAA All-American champion of the Penn State Nittany Lions wrestling Ed Ruth from the United States (by fall), Usukhbaatar Purevee of Mongolia and Aleksandr Gostiev of Azerbaijan.
 After competing in the American World Cup, he lost in the second round of the 2015 Russian Freestyle Wrestling Championships and so quit his participation there.
 On 5 July 2015, he lost in the final of the Ali Aliyev Memorial, losing there to Shamil Kudiyamagomedov of Russia.

-Kurugliev trains with world champion Abdusalam Gadisov.
-He is a National Master of Sports in freestyle wrestling.

-In 2020, he won the gold medal in the men's 86 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.
+In 2020, he won the gold medal in the men's 86 kg event at the Individual Wrestling World Cup held in Belgrade, Serbia.
+Since 2023 he started representing Greece in international level and won two European Championships in 2023 and 2024.

+Kurugliev competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match and he did not qualify for the Olympics.
+A month later, Kurugliev earned a quota place for Greece for the Olympics at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey.

+At the 2024 Summer Olympics he won the bronze medal in freestyle wrestling.
+In the match for the bronze medal medal he defeated Myles Amine of San Marino.